walter2/twitter_style_api/README.md

 This project implements a command line API and mimics the basic workings of a platform like twitter.
 It is written in Python 3.4 and is to be run in the terminal.

 It is possible to register new users and to log them in and out from the terminal.
-When a user is logged in he can post status updates and follow other users.
+When a user is logged in he can post status updates and follow other users and display the posts of all uses he is following.
 Only one user can be logged on through the terminal session.
 A public time line is visible of each user regardless of the logon status.

 Error messages are displayed upon invalid input.